Skip to content

 sudo apt install ./rmagine-core_2.3.0_amd64.deb

-Embree Backbone
+Embree Backend

 We support Embree in its latest version (tested: v4.0.1 - v4.3.0).
 Make sure you have Embree installed on your system.